pgigoux/gems_rtc/README.md

 * data/*20221013130313.txt Write 1's to SDRAM, memory dump shows 1's, data is corrupted on the display (part of dm0).

 * data/*20221013131110.txt Write 5's to SDRAM, memory dump shows 5's, data is corrupted on the display (part of dm0).

+* data/*20221013201122.txt Files from the production RTC with good reconstructor data